-17.0 Identify shampoo/hair conditioners and scalp treatments.
-Evaluate scalp and hair needs by analysis, demonstrating an awareness of diseases and disorders.
-Communicate an understanding of the chemical compositions and reactions of shampoos, conditioners, and rinses with water and each other.
-Demonstrate an understanding of electrical current, transfer or energy and how it affects the skin.
-Demonstrate application of shampoo, manipulations and rinsing The student will be able to: 17.01 Prepare the client for service.
+CTE S standar ds and Benchmarks 17.0 diseas rinses y shampoo/hair conditioners and scalp treatments.
+Evaluate scalp and hair needs by analysis, demonstrating an awareness of es and disorders.
+Communicate an understanding of the chemical compositions and reactions of shampoos, conditioners, and with water and each other.
+Demonstrate an understanding of electrical current, transfer of energy and how it affects the skin.
+Instrate application of shampoo, manipulations and rinsing The student will be able to: 17.01 Prepare the client for service.
 17.02 Analyze and evaluate the hair's chemical composition and structure.
 17.03 Identify different compositions of shampoos.
 Utilize problem-solving skills to determine the appropriate products and applications and communicate an understanding of factors that influence the choice of products to meet client's needs 17.04 Understand the chemical reaction of the shampoo molecule on the hair and scalp and utilize proper manipulations.
 17.05 Rinse shampoo thoroughly from hair and scalp.
-Understand the chemical reaction of shampoo with water composition temperature and electrostatic force of each.
+Understand the chemical reaction of shampoo with water composition, temperature and electrostatic force of each.
 17.06 Identify different compositions of conditioners.
 Utilize problem solving skills determine the appropriate products and applications to communicate an understanding of factors that influence the choice of products to meet client's needs.
 17.07 Apply treatment or conditioner according to manufacturer's directions.
 17.08 Demonstrate the proper manipulation based on the scalp analysis and client consultation.
 17.09 Have working knowledge of the effects of electricity and light as it deals with the scalp chemically and physically.
 17.10 Application, processing, and removal of all types of conditioner, including bond building repair pre/post treatments, if required.
-Understand the chemical reaction of conditioners/treatments with the water, manufacturing recommendation and client's needs.
+Understand the chemical reaction of conditioners/treatments with the water, manufacturing recommendations, and client's needs.